The Code of Ethics for Social Work

 Social workers should use the authority of their role in a responsible, accountable and respectful manner.
-They should exercise authority appropriately to safeguard people with whom they work and to ensure people have as much control over their lives as is consistent with the rights of others.
+They should exercise authority appropriately to safeguard and protect people with whom they work and to ensure people have as much control over their lives as is consistent with their own rights and the rights of others.

 7 Empowering people

 Social workers should promote and contribute to the development of co-produced policies, procedures and practices that are anti- oppressive and empowering.
 They should seek to understand people’s beliefs, values, culture, goals, needs, preferences, relationships and affiliations but be prepared to offer respectful challenge when necessary.